-This definition applies only to Wake Forest students and from the time a student matriculates at Wake Forest and continues until the student is no longer enrolled at Wake Forest.
+This definition applies to Wake Forest students from the time a student moves into an on-campus residence or matriculates at Wake Forest, whichever is sooner, and continues until the student is no longer enrolled at Wake Forest.
 This includes conduct taking place anywhere in the world and is not limited to conduct within Wake Forest's Education Programs or Activities.